 WHERE: Dominican Republic

-You can’t go more than a few minutes without stumbling upon an all-inclusive resort in the Dominican Republic.
-But Zoëtry Agua Punta Cana blows its neighbors out of the water.
+You can’t go more than a few minutes without stumbling upon an all-inclusive resort in the Dominican Republic but Zoëtry Agua Punta Cana blows its neighbors out of the water.
 And the picturesque setting is just the beginning.
-Prepare to be spoiled!
-Your personal butler (that’s right) is on hand to satisfy all your needs—whether that’s arranging horseback riding or pampering massages.
+Prepare to be spoiled.
+Your personal butler (that’s right) is on hand to satisfy all your needs—whether that’s arranging horseback riding or pampering massages—and the lack of check-in and check-out times further sweetens the deal.
+For additional dazzle, guests in certain suite categories can reserve a complimentary helicopter transfer and arrive in style.

 INSIDER TIPReady to chow down?
-Make sure to try the octopus carpaccio at Olena.
+Head to Olena and try the fresh octopus carpaccio with lime and olives.

-Kamalame Cay is an island oasis, where scenic splendor meets Caribbean hospitality.
-A departure from the mass-produced fare some all-inclusives serve, the property is renowned for its culinary excellence.
+Kamalame Cay Resort is one of the best Caribbean luxury resorts for those lusting after remoteness, serenity, and your very own slice of palm tree paradise.
+This family-run 97-acre resort has individually-designed standalone oceanfront bungalows with up to four bedrooms.
+Some are even equipped with oh-so-refreshing plunge pools.
+Kamalame Cay Resort is located just outside the third-largest Great Barrier Reef meaning that world-class diving opportunities are at your fingertips and snorkeling guides are also on hand for scenic aquatic adventures.
+A departure from the mass-produced fare that some all-inclusives serve, the property is renowned for its culinary excellence.
 For many foodies, the highlight is the morning breakfast basket stocked with an assortment of coffee, juice, pastries, yogurt, and fresh fruit.
-If you wake up famished, a hearty buffet awaits in the great house.
+If you wake up famished, a hearty buffet awaits at the Great House restaurant.

 Casa de Campo